Pavarotti, Vivaldi, Gucci, do these names ring a bell?

 This is yet another reason to learn Italian.

-Knowing how to speak Italian will be a valuable asset throughout your career.
+Knowing how to speak Italian will be a valuable asset throughout your career - you can find Italian lessons London here on Superprof to get you started in style!

 The communication and exchanges that take place every year between the British, American and Italian fashion industries mean that you’ll be far more likely to land a job if you speak Italian.